Top Saving Schemes in India: Rates, Tenures, and Benefits

 • Indian nationals between 18 and 60 are eligible for the program.

-• The employers will provide a share, and the employee provides the same amount from their monthly income (including government employees).
+• The employers will provide a share, and the employees will provide the same amount from their monthly income (including government employees).

 • Government professionals must pay 14%, while all other individuals must pay 10%.